danielleconeva/StudyHub/README.md

 ---

-## **License & Contributions**
+## **License**
-This project was developed as part of a university assignment and is publicly available under an open license on GitHub.
+This project was developed as part of a university assignment and is publicly available on GitHub for demonstration purposes.
-Contributions are welcome — fork the repository and submit a pull request for review.